kuba-04/cardstrike/README.md

 - `npm run test` - Runs unit and integration tests with Vitest.
 - `npm run test:e2e` - Runs end-to-end tests with Playwright.
 - `npm run test:coverage` - Runs tests with coverage reporting.

+## Deployment

+The application is deployed automatically to Cloudflare Pages when changes are pushed to the `master` branch.
+The deployment process includes:

+1. Running linting checks
+2. Executing unit tests
+3. Building the application
+4. Deploying to Cloudflare Pages

+For detailed setup instructions, see [Cloudflare Pages Deployment Setup](.github/CLOUDFLARE_SETUP.md).

+### Environment Variables

+The following environment variables need to be configured in your Cloudflare Pages project:

+- `PUBLIC_SUPABASE_URL` - Your Supabase public URL
+- `PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anonymous key
+- `SUPABASE_URL` - Your Supabase URL (server-side)
+- `SUPABASE_KEY` - Your Supabase service key (server-side)
+- `OPENROUTER_API_KEY` - Your OpenRouter API key
+- `OPENROUTER_HTTP_REFERER` - Your HTTP referer for OpenRouter
+- `OPENROUTER_MODEL_NAME` - The AI model to use (optional)
+- `OPENROUTER_API_URL` - The OpenRouter API URL (optional)
+- `OPENROUTER_DEFAULT_SYSTEM_MESSAGE` - Default system message for AI (optional)

 ## Project Scope